 No, we’re not advising you to ride a gravel tire in a cyclocross race because gravel is trendy.

 But perhaps you may have noticed the wider-is-better trend with tires in both the road and mountain bike scenes.
 Over the years, the common size for road tires has grown from 20mm to 23mm, and then more recently ballooned out to 25mm and now 28mm.
-If our math is right, that’s a 40% increase in tire width.
+If our math is right, that’s a 40% increase in tire width with an even bigger increase in tire volume.

 On the mountain side, we’ve grown from 1.9″ tires to 2.4″ (25 percent increase in width) and beyond.